HL Genomics to Expand with Second Plant, Aiming to Become a Partner-Oriented API Company

 Kim Hojin, CEO of HL Genomics, is announcing the KOSDAQ listing strategy and mid-to-long-term growth plan at the IPO press conference held on the 8th at Conrad Hotel in Yeouido, Seoul.
 Photo by Kwak Minjae

-According to the company, when a finished pharmaceutical manufacturer wants to change its API supplier, it must undergo new manufacturer qualification assessments and raw material-to-finished product linkage reviews, which require significant costs and time.
-For this reason, finished drug companies rarely switch from verified suppliers.
-HL Genomics stated that, based on this industry structure, it has secured long-term business relationships of over 10 years and a high repurchase rate.
+When a finished drug manufacturer wants to change its API supplier, it must undergo a new manufacturing site qualification assessment and a re-evaluation linking the API and finished drug, resulting in significant costs and time.
+According to the company, this is why finished drug companies rarely switch from verified suppliers.
+HL Genomics stated that, based on this industry structure, it has secured long-term business relationships lasting over 10 years and maintains a high repurchase rate.

-The company's performance has steadily improved over the past three years.
-On a consolidated basis, revenue increased from 24.8 billion won in 2023 to 28.9 billion won in 2025.
-Operating profit margin also rose each year, from 30.9% in 2023 to 32.3% in 2025, with a three-year average of 31.7%.
-The company explained that this is the result of a high value-added product-centric portfolio combined with efforts to reduce manufacturing costs.
+The company’s performance has steadily increased over the past three years.
+On a consolidated basis, sales rose from 24.8 billion won in 2023 to 28.9 billion won in 2025.
+The operating profit margin increased annually from 30.9% in 2023 to 32.3% in 2025, with an average of 31.7% over the last three years.
+According to the company, this is the result of a portfolio focused on high value-added products and ongoing efforts to reduce manufacturing costs.

 Hot Picks Today